yisonPylkita/mssl/README.md

 # mssl - My Simple Scripting Language

+Currently very much in progress!!! - only lexer kind of works right now

 I wanted to understand how compiler works so I created one

 ### Code example